1.) Poor dialog.

 Hands down the worst dialog out of all four Indiana Jones movies.
 Instead of existing to propel the plot of this film, a large portion of the dialog was used to fill in the gaps between the four films.
-In perilous situation, while surrounding by the enemy in an encampment, Indy and company start having a family reunion right in the middle of them like “the bad guys” are not even there.
+In a perilous situation, while surrounding by the enemy in an encampment, Indy and company start having a family reunion right in the middle of them like “the bad guys” are not even there.
 This usually would be interesting, adding levity to a tense situation and the film itself.
 In Indiana Jones and the Kingdom of the Crystal Skull it is badly scripted and boring.

+2.)
 Disappearing plot points.

 Irina Spalko tries to read Indy’s mind at the beginning of Indiana Jones and the Kingdom of the Crystal Skull then never attempts it again.
 It’s not even mentioned.
 Why?
 Her character would have been far more interesting if she had some sort of extra-sensor ability and used it throughout the film to her advantage.
-And what happened to what the Russians initially stole from Hanger 51?
+Also, what happened to what the Russians initially stole from Hanger 51?

+4.)
 Dubious special effects quality.

+5.)
 Indiana Jones’ overt willingness to help Irina Spalko.

 Indy seemed happy to be helping the three time recipient of The Order of Lenin with locating El Dorado on maps and in discussions.
 Why?
 Why not mislead her?

+6.)
 The Tarzan/Monkey Moment.

 When this occurred in the third act, any smidgen of remaining reality in Indiana Jones and the Kingdom of the Crystal Skull vanished, never to be found again.
 I literally could not believe what I was seeing.
-I couldn’t believe that they included something so finitely cheesy in a film this long in development.
+I couldn’t believe that they included something so infinitely cheesy in a film this long in development.

+7.)
 The X-Files ending.

 Give me a frelling break with the ending to Indiana Jones and the Kingdom of the Crystal Skull.
-I’ve seen it before in The X-Files’ movie where it was vastly more appropriate, more exciting and better filmed.
+I’ve seen it before in The X-Files’ movie where it was vastly more appropriate, more exciting, and better filmed.

-Sorry Mr. Spielberg.
 I want my money back.